JustinAngara/JustinAngara/README.md

 ---

 I've been coding since I was 13 (2019) with Java and self-studied for 2 years (though my first program ever made was back in 2015 p.s. check out my first minecraft mod somewhere in my repos!).
 I took AP Computer Science my Sophomore year and got a 5 on the AP Exam.
-This was the first time I have recieved formal instruction.
+This was the first time I had received formal instruction.

 ### Present (University of Wisconsin-Madison)
 Now I work at a different startup, AI & Prototyping Engineer, contracting for a telecom industry client, am still working on coding projects, and currently exploring different avenues.

 * 🌍  I'm based in Illinois (Chicago) / Wisconsin (Madison)
 * ✉️  You can contact me at [justin.angara@gmail.com](mailto:justin.angara@gmail.com) or [jangara@wisc.edu](mailto:jangara@wisc.edu)
-* 🧠  I'm learning new technologies, C/C++, the kernel, and more!
 ---
 High School
 ---